FamBear

 Whether you need a babysitter for three hours tonight or a full-time nanny starting next month, one platform handles both.
 You are not locked into a contract tier or a subscription you do not need.
 The flexibility to start small, try a caregiver for a single session, and scale up as trust builds is something traditional agencies cannot offer.

 Finding the best way to hire a nanny in Bangkok used to mean choosing between personal service and personal control.
 That trade-off is shrinking.
-Platforms have taken the best parts of the agency model - the vetting, the accountability, the replacement support - and combined them with transparency, choice, and speed.
+FamBear have taken the best parts of the agency model - the vetting, the accountability, the replacement support - and combined them with transparency, choice, and speed.
 For most families in Bangkok today, that is a strong combination.
 Explore our blog for more guides on navigating childcare in Thailand.

 Frequently Asked Questions